Healthcare Science (Cardiac Physiology) BSc

 Year 1

-You will gain a broad understanding of the principles of Healthcare Science.
+You will gain a broad understanding of the principles of healthcare science.
 Alongside this, you’ll be introduced to the theory and practice of cardiovascular, respiratory and sleep studies.
 You’ll also learn about professional working and will start to develop your independent and critical thinking skills.

 Your skills will focus on a range of non-invasive cardiac procedures including ECG performance and interpretation, and the fitting of ambulatory monitoring equipment.
 You will complete clinical placements to support your learning.